pslucas0212/LinuxBasics/README.md

 - Pagers like 'more' or 'less' allow you to scroll through a file

+- more loads the entire file at one time.
+And this may be slow if the file is large

 more commands | result
 --------------|-------
 Space Bar | Scrolls text one display at a time